suraj-swaroop/Wikiplugin/README.md

 2. Enable Developer Mode by clicking the toggle <br>
 3. Click <b>LOAD UNPACKED<b> <br>
 4. Select the "plugin" directory from this project <br>
+5. Go to any Wikipedia page and try it out! <br>